Choose a program

 The field of athletic training has grown very large in the last 20 years.
 In addition to sports teams, companies have started to hire athletic trainers as a medical service to employers and their employees.
 Employment can also be found in the armed forces, dance companies, medical sales and as physician extenders.

-Salary is dependent upon many factors, including level of education, employment setting and experience.
-According to the 2011 National Athletic Trainers' Association salary survey, the average annual salary for full-time athletic trainers is $51,483, which is dependent on level of education, job setting, job location and years of experience.
+According to the 2014 National Athletic Trainers' Association salary survey, the average annual salary for full-time athletic trainers is $53,000.
+Salary depends on many factors, including level of education, job setting, job location and years of experience.